 Monica Yepes-Rios, MD, is an Associate Professor of Medicine with the Lerner College of Medicine.
 She has more than 25 years of experience in medical education and internal medicine clinical practice with a special interest in education to promote thriving learning environments and the care of underserved communities.
 She completed her internal medicine residency at the George Washington University Medical Center and is a Robert Wood Johnson Clinical Scholar, Yale University (’97).
 She earned her bachelor’s degree from Duke University and medical degree from the George Washington University School of Medicine.

-In her role as Director of Diversity and Inclusion, Dr. Yepes-Rios looks forward to advancing CCLCM’s strong foundations in diversity and inclusion and making the college program a national leader in the recruitment and retention of a diverse student body and faculty.
+In her role as Assistant Dean, Diversity Equity and Inclusion for Students, Dr. Yepes-Rios looks forward to advancing CCLCM’s strong foundations in diversity and inclusion and making the college program a national leader in the recruitment and retention of a diverse student body and faculty.
 She also is focused on celebrating an inclusive and thriving working and learning climate.

 Jazmine Sutton, MD